rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

    sudo cp $HOME/aws-cloud-and-xilinx-workshop/edge/auth-*gateway-ultra96/config.json /greengrass/config/
    ```

-3. With the certificates and configuration file in place,  we can start
-   the AWS Greengrass core service.
-Run the following commands in the
-   Ultra96 terminal window.
+3. With the certificates and configuration file in place,  we can start the AWS Greengrass core service, prior to doing this ensure that the USB camera is plugged in.
+Run the following commands in the Ultra96 terminal window.

 	```bash
 	sudo /greengrass/ggc/core/greengrassd start